MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-exchange-online.md

 ## Prerequisite configuration
 Before you can start using Multi-Geo capabilities in Exchange Online, Microsoft needs to configure your Exchange Online tenant for Multi-Geo support.
 This one-time configuration process is triggered when you order Multi-Geo licenses and should typically take less than 30 days to complete.

-You'll receive notifications in the [Office 365 message center](https://support.office.com/article/Message-center-in-Office-365-38FB3333-BFCC-4340-A37B-DEDA509C2093) when your configuration has started and completed.
+You'll receive notifications in the [Office 365 message center](https://support.office.com/article/Message-center-in-Office-365-38FB3333-BFCC-4340-A37B-DEDA509C2093) when your configuration has completed.
 Configuration is automatically triggered when you buy Multi-Geo licenses.

 ## Mailbox placement and moves
 After Microsoft completes the prerequisite Multi-Geo configuration steps, Exchange Online will honor the **PreferredDataLocation** attribute on user objects in Azure AD.